open-edge-insights/eii-core/README.md

 - **Timeseries pipeline images**
   - openedgeinsights/ia_grafana

+> Note
-> **Note**
+>
-> Additionally, we have `openedgeinsights/ia_edgeinsights_src` image available at https://hub.docker.com/u/openedgeinsights which consists of source code of the GPL/LGPL/AGPL components of the EII stack.
+> Additionally, we have `openedgeinsights/ia_edgeinsights_src` image available at <https://hub.docker.com/u/openedgeinsights> which consists of source code of the GPL/LGPL/AGPL components of the OEI stack.

-## List of EII services
+### List of OEI services

-Based on requirement, you can include or exclude the following EII services in the `[WORKDIR]/IEdgeInsights/build/docker-compose.yml` file:
+Based on requirement, you can include or exclude the following OEI services in the `[WORKDIR]/IEdgeInsights/build/docker-compose.yml` file:

-- Provisioning Service (`This service is a pre-requisite and cannot be excluded from **docker-compose.yml** file`)
+- Provisioning Service - This service is a prerequisite and cannot be excluded from the `docker-compose.yml` file.
   - [ConfigMgrAgent](https://github.com/open-edge-insights/eii-configmgr-agent/blob/master/README.md)
-- Common EII services
+- Common OEI services
   - [EtcdUI](https://github.com/open-edge-insights/eii-etcd-ui/blob/master/README.md)
   - [InfluxDBConnector](https://github.com/open-edge-insights/eii-influxdb-connector/blob/master/README.md)
   - [OpcuaExport](https://github.com/open-edge-insights/eii-opcua-export/blob/master/README.md) - Optional service to read from the VideoAnalytics container to publish data to opcua clients.